What is scoliosis?

 When standing straight, difference in the way the arms hang beside the body

-When bending forward, the sides of the back appear different in height
+When bending forward, the sides of the back look different in height

-The symptoms of scoliosis may look like other spinal conditions or deformities, or
+The symptoms of scoliosis may look like other health problems.
+Always see your healthcare

 How is scoliosis diagnosed?

-The following other tests may be done for nonidiopathic curvatures, atypical curve
+Other tests may be done for nonidiopathic curvatures, abnormal curve patterns, or

 of organs and structures within the body.